0xPoe/talks/slides.md

 2. Cargo's tests rely on shared state, which causes failures when run in parallel across processes.

 <!--
-Interestingly, in Cargo itself, nextest can be slower than `cargo test`.
+Here’s a surprising result—from Cargo itself.

+If you try to use nextest on the Cargo codebase, you’ll actually find that Nextest is slower than cargo test.

+In Cargo, we have more than 4,000 tests, but they are concentrated in just three test binaries, because most of them are end-to-end integration tests.

+As a result, when running tests with Nextest, the total runtime ends up being even longer than cargo test, and we also observe a large number of test failures.

+There are two main reasons for this.

-That’s because most Cargo tests are end‑to‑end integration tests concentrated in just a few binaries.
+First, because the tests are concentrated in only a few test binaries, Cargo doesn’t really benefit from Nextest’s execution model.
+There simply isn’t much additional concurrency to gain.

-When nextest runs them in parallel across processes, they can interfere with each other due to shared state, which leads to failures.
+Second, many of Cargo’s integration tests rely on shared state, such as reading from and writing to disk.
+When these tests are executed in parallel across processes, they can interfere with each other, leading to flaky or failed tests.

-And since there aren’t many binaries, cross‑process parallelism doesn’t help much.
-So whether nextest is faster depends on your test structure.
-If most tests are unit tests spread across many binaries, it will likely speed things up.
-But if you have just a few integration-test binaries, it might not help.
-It may even break tests that rely on shared state.
+So whether Nextest is faster really depends on your test structure.

+If most of your tests are unit tests spread across many crates—like in Tokio—Nextest can deliver dramatic speedups.

+But if your project mainly consists of a small number of large integration test binaries, Nextest may not help at all—and it may even break tests that rely on shared state.

+So while Nextest is a very powerful tool, it’s important to evaluate whether it actually fits your project before introducing it.
 -->

 ---
 transition: slide-left